The

 Further, Cooper is a biographer of the Sinclair family and

-knows his topic from top to bottom.
+knows that particular topic from top to bottom.
 He's not swayed by fanciful theories or the

 pseudo-history of the past two decades.
 Rather, he cites specific documents held